ECO PRO

 Step One: Trainer Candidate Selection

-This involves selecting a key staff member, such as a manager, assistant manager, training director, or lead divemaster—someone with proven loyalty, likely to be a long-term employee, and who shares your company’s vision.
+This involves selecting a key staff member(s), such as a manager, assistant manager, training director, or lead divemaster—someone with proven loyalty, likely to be a long-term employee, and who shares your company’s vision.
 They should also have an excellent track record as an effective and empathetic educator.

-Step Two: Arrange a Zoom Conference
+Step Two: Schedule a Zoom Conference

 This initial Zoom conference with the operations manager and trainer candidate(s) is an opportunity to familiarize them with how the program will run and to discuss the requirements and expectations for the trainer candidate(s).
 An implementation plan will also be outlined.